 British Antarctic Survey (BAS)

-As part of a coordinated approach to marine science, and because of the growing realisation of the importance of data management within the scientific and wider community, BODC and BAS have entered into a laboratory liaison programme.
-The BODC Laboratory Liaison Officer (LLO) for BAS is responsible for
+As part of a coordinated approach to marine data management, BODC and BAS have entered into a laboratory liaison programme.

 More about BAS

 The British Antarctic Survey has a long and distinguished history of carrying out research and surveys in the Antarctic and surrounding regions.
 BAS science programmes are closely linked with essential logistics support, making it very effective in carrying out the complicated and sophisticated scientific polar field programmes that are often a requirement today.

 As a major research centre of the Natural Environment Research Council, BAS

 - Provides a national capability for Antarctic science and logistics

 - Carries out scientific research, long-term observations and surveys

 - Provides a focus for international cooperation and programme coordination

 - Concentrates on issues fundamental to NERC’s science strategy and the conservation of the Antarctic environment